 Intensive English School

-Students from 5 – 12 years of age are enrolled at Anula Primary in the intensive program until their ability to learn through English and their understandings about life and school in Australia are considered to be at a level that allows successful participation in mainstream classes.
+Students from 5-12 years of age are enrolled at Anula Primary in the intensive program until their ability to learn through English and their understanding about life and school in Australia are considered to be at a level that allows successful participation in mainstream classes.
 After this time students enrol at a school in their local area.
-This process is facilitated by Anula Primary School to ensure a smooth transition for the student and their family.
+This process is facilitated by Anula Primary School to ensure a smooth transition for the students and their family.

 To provide students with the opportunity to access age-appropriate curriculum whilst learning through Standard Australian English.